vijaywinner-eng/Build-Agents-from-Scratch/modules/04_decision_making.md

 - Stronger instructions help (already in the code)
 - Consider rejecting responses with extra text

-## Exercises

-1. Create a decision with 5+ choices and test different inputs
-2. Try ambiguous inputs and see which choice the model picks
-3. Add a "none_of_the_above" choice and see when it's selected
-4. Compare decisions with temperature 0.0 vs 0.5

 ## What's Next?

 In [ 05](05_tools.md), we'll introduce **tools** - capabilities the agent can request to extend beyond text generation.

 ---

-**Key Takeaway:** Decisions = agency.
-Agents choose, not just respond.
-Constraining choices makes behavior predictable.